weavora/cody/html/index.md

 ## Data-attributes naming (`<div data-item="value"></div>`)

-1. Every data-attribute name should be lowercase and use "-" as words separator
+1. Every data-attribute name should be written in lowercase letters and use "-" as a word separator

     RIGHT: `data-id`, `data-category-id`, `data-folder-type`